-In June 2011 at Mary MacKillopPlace, North Sydney, a large gathering of composers, musicians, publishers and diocesan personnel held the inaugural meeting to establish the organisation, nominate its first executive and review its constitution, aims and objects.
-The members-only discussion board was also formally established.
+On 25 June 2011 at Mary MacKillop Place, North Sydney, a large gathering of composers, musicians, publishers and diocesan personnel attended the inaugural Annual General Meeting of the association to elect its first executive and review its constitution, aims and objects.

 In December 2011 the APMN held its first workshop - on Copyright.
 In 2012 the Wollongong Chapter, in conjunction with the Diocese of Wollongong, conducted four workshops and events in Wollongong, Varroville, the Southern Highlands and Campbelltown.
 The national body has continued to organise a national series of workshops on copyright.